layline-io/layline-doc/docs/03-assets/services/asset-service-cassandra.md

 # Cassandra Service

-Define a service to interface with a Cassandra or AWS Keyspaces store.
+Define a service to interface with a Cassandra or an Cassandra compatible store (e.g.AWS Keyspaces).

 ![](.asset-service-cassandra_images/8f7203ba.png "Asset Dependency Graph (Service Cassandra)")